Chronosymbolic Learning: Efficient CHC Solving with Symbolic Reasoning and Inductive Learning: Chronosymbolic Learning

 \subsection{Architecture of Chronosymbolic Learning}

-The architecture of our instance of \name is shown in Fig. \ref{arc}. \name is the extension of the paradigm of ``\textit{teacher\footnote{Also refers to a verification oracle, such as Microsoft Z3.} and learner}'' \cite{garg2014ice}, which can find a solution to a given CHC system by guessing and checking \cite{houdini}.
-In this paradigm, the teacher and learner talk to each other in each iteration.
-For each iteration, the learner makes a \textit{hypothesis} (see Definition \ref{hyp}) of an interpretation called \textit{partition}, and the teacher verifies the hypothesis and gives instant feedback on whether it is correct; if it is incorrect, the teacher returns a \textit{counterexample} (see Definition \ref{cex}) on why it is incorrect.
+\name, depicted in Fig. \ref{arc}, extends the paradigm of ``\textit{teacher\footnote{Also refers to a verification oracle, such as Microsoft Z3.} and learner}'' \cite{garg2014ice}, which solves a given CHC system by guessing and checking \cite{houdini, sharma2013data}.
+In this paradigm, the teacher and learner engage in iterative communication.
+During each iteration, the learner formulates a \textit{hypothesis} (refer to Definition \ref{hyp}) of an interpretation called \textit{partition}.
+The teacher then verifies the hypothesis and provides instant feedback regarding its correctness.
+If incorrect, the teacher supplies a \textit{counterexample} (see Definition \ref{cex}) elucidating the reason for its inaccuracy.

-In addition to this paradigm, in \name , the learning procedure is enhanced by a \textit{reasoner}.
-The reasoner keeps track of a \textit{safe zone} and an \textit{unsafe zone}, which are symbolic representations of \textit{positive and negative samples} respectively.
-There are mainly three benefits of keeping such zones: 1) they can be incorporated into the hypothesis proposed by the learner to enhance the hypothesis; 2) they provide the learner with additional samples; 3) they greatly simplify the UNSAT checking of the CHC system\footnote{In program verification parlance, it refers to the unsafe check.}.
-We will provide an instance of \name, and elaborate on how modules of our instance work and how they communicate with each other as in Fig. \ref{arc}.
-The learner we propose in Section \ref{sec:learner} and reasoner in Section \ref{sec:reasoner} can be replaced by any other algorithms that can produce partitions and zones.
+In addition to this paradigm, in \name, the learning procedure is enhanced by a \textit{reasoner}.
+The reasoner maintains a \textit{safe zone} and an \textit{unsafe zone}, representing symbolic equivalents of \textit{positive and negative samples} respectively.
+These zones offer three main advantages: 1) They can be integrated into the learner's proposed hypothesis to enhance it; 2) They provide the learner with additional samples; 3) They significantly simplify the UNSAT checking of the CHC system\footnote{In program verification parlance, it refers to the unsafe check.}.
+We will provide an instance of \name, detailing the functionality and intercommunication of its modules as in Fig. \ref{arc}.
+The learner we specify in Section \ref{sec:learner} and reasoner in Section \ref{sec:reasoner} can be replaced by other algorithms capable of generating partitions and zones, as discussed in Section \ref{sec:discussion}.
+See Section \ref{algor} for the overall algorithm.